gekalogiros/blog/content/posts/lsof.md

 space: if there is no lock.
 ```

-It is not very likely that you will need the above but the explanation must be sufficient.
+Spoiler alert: It is not very likely that you will need the above.

 * TYPE

 In Unix-based systems everything is a file.
-Hard-drives, usb sticks, sockets or processing text, everything is backed by a file in our “favourite” Operating System. `TYPE` aims to explain what a listed `FD` is about.
+Hard-drives, usb sticks, sockets or text files. `TYPE` aims to explain what a listed `FD` is about.
 The list here is endless.
 Use the following hacky command to get to the section of the `lsof` documentation listing all the different types:
 `man lsof | grep -A 200 "       TYPE" | less`

 * DEVICE

 This column represents the device on which the file is attached or a hex address.
 If the `DEVICE` value represents indeed a device then you can run `diskutil list`  on your mac computer  to get a mapping between the integer you see under this column and the device that is represented by this number.

 * SIZE/OFF

 This is the size of the file or file offset in bytes.
 This is an optional value.

 * NODE

 Unix-based filesystems use a data structure to store filesystem objects.
 For typical filesystem files, the `NODE` represents the number of the said object.
 It can also be the Internet protocol type e.g `TCP` or `UDP` as well `STR` if the open file represents a stream.
-There are a couple of other available types that you will probably never need.
+There are a couple of other available node types but they are not commonly used.

 * NAME

 This is one of the most useful columns for most of the uses cases.
 It is actually the name/path of the open file.

 ## Finding Internet related Files using specific ports